atlanhq/atlan-hello-world-app/README.md

 #             "result": {"message": "Hello, Atlan!", "record_count": 3, ...}}}
 ```

-If you see `Hello, Atlan!` come back, the connector ran end-to-end.
+If you see `Hello, Atlan!` come back, the app ran end-to-end.
 Hit
 `Ctrl-C` in the first terminal to stop it.

 ---

 ## How it works

-The whole connector is **two tasks chained into one workflow**:
+The whole app is **two tasks chained into one workflow**:

 ```
                   ┌──────────────────────┐